BMP-TUD/pyCLINE/paper/paper.md

 Data-driven methods, including machine learning, have changed how large data sets of dynamical systems can be studied. _Black-box_ methods can recreate a dynamical system and study its overall behavior using perturbations and neural networks.
 _White-box_ methods aim to derive symbolic differential equations directly from measured data by selecting a subset of terms from set of suggested terms (mechanisms) by employing regression-based algorithms.

-he disadvantage of black-box methods is their lack of interpretability regarding underlying mechanisms, while white-box methods require high-quality data [@Prokop:2024].
+The disadvantage of black-box methods is their lack of interpretability regarding underlying mechanisms, while white-box methods require high-quality data [@Prokop:2024].
 Therefore, so-called _grey-box_ methods aim to combine the strength of black-methods to handle large, structured data sets and still provide interpretable results, such as Physics-Informed neural networks (PINN)[@Karniadakis:2021], biology-informed neural networks (BINNs) [@Lagergren:2020] or Universal Differential Equations [@Rackauckas2020] and many more.
 However, most of the existing methods focus on forecasting in order to determine a model that is able to adequately describe the temporal evolution of a system.